 Vehicles that were purchased ‘used’ will be considered for Lemon Law coverage if there have been multiple repair attempts while the vehicle was under the manufacturer’s New Vehicle Warranty.

 (Your vehicle is a 2014 - 2023, purchased or leased brand new, from an automobile dealership in California.)

 The primary California lemon law question asked by consumers on a daily basis is: “Does my vehicle qualify for a buyback under the California lemon law?”
 That question is a broad question and a good question, and we will attempt to narrow it down here to give you the best answer(s).
-All of the answers below are based upon the vehicle being covered by a WARRANTY from the automobile’s manufacturer.
-These warranties can be a “CPO” (certified pre-owned), new car, “power-train” warranty, etc. These are all FACTORY warranties.
+All of the answers below are based upon the new motor vehicle being covered by a WARRANTY from the automobile’s manufacturer.
+These warranties can “bumper-to-bumper”, “power-train” warranty, etc. These are all FACTORY warranties.
 NOTE: Some dealers sell consumers an “extended warranty” on their purchase agreement.
 These are NOT “warranties” in the State of California, and thus do not count as repairs under our states lemon law.
 See the following California lemon law information…

 - IF the vehicle has been subject to an unreasonable number of repair attempts at the authorized warrantor dealer for the same issue/complaint/system.
-This is anytime in the manufacturers bumper-to-bumper warranty, extended “powertrain” warranty, “hybrid warranty” or manufacturers CPO (Certified Pre-Owned) warranty (on used vehicles).
+This is anytime in the manufacturers bumper-to-bumper warranty, extended “powertrain” warranty, or “hybrid warranty” or “Hybrid/EV battery warranty”.